dsanisur/-Convert_string_into_a_datetime_object/README.md

-# Convert_string_into_a_datetime_object
+# Convert_string_into_a_datetime_object.
-if you want Convert string date into a datetime.Then Lets do!
+If you want Convert string date into a datetime.
+Then Lets do!

       from datetime import datetime